obsxrver/ComfyUI-MultiGPU-Orchestrator/README.md

 ## Use ALL the GPUs!

 Multi-GPU Orchestrator turns one ComfyUI session into a smart multi-GPU routing system.
-Perfect for cloud clusters (Vast.AI, Runpod) and CUDA-rich powerusers, unlock maximum resource utilization by dispatching workflows across every GPU on your system.
+Perfect for cloud clusters (Vast.AI, Runpod) and CUDA-rich powerusers.
+Unlock maximum resource utilization by dispatching workflows across every GPU on your system.
 All you have to do is click the "► Run" button.

 - One ComfyUI instance controls all GPUs.
 - No workflow changes or added configuration required.